Phanitejakunapareddy/Analyst-Skills/README.md

-# SQL Assignments - MIS 673
+# SQL Projects - MIS 673

-This repository contains SQL scripts developed for various assignments in the MIS 673 course.
-The assignments cover database creation, data insertion, querying, and analysis using SQL Server.
+This repository contains SQL scripts developed as part of coursework and practice for MIS 673.
+The projects cover database creation, data insertion, querying, and analysis using SQL Server.

 ## Files Included

-- `Assignment4_phani_teja.sql`
+- `.sql`
   Contains SQL code for creating tables related to platforms, viewers, shows, actors, awards, genres, directors, and their relationships.
 Includes sample data inserts and basic SELECT queries.

-- `SQLQuery_1_Assignment5.sql`
+- `2.sql`
   Contains SQL queries to retrieve student information, show details, viewer ratings, and aggregated data such as counts and listings of shows by genre, viewer ratings, and platform usage.

-- `SQLQuery_1_assignment6.sql`
+- `3.sql`
   Contains advanced queries for enrollment statistics, student ages, course details, genre average ratings, platform viewer counts, director show counts, actor roles, and show awards.

 ## How to Use